Skip to main content

 CC-05Conformity AttestationThe CC MUST unambiguously state whether or not the object of the assessment is conformant to the reference standard or regulation criteriaConformityAssessment.conformance

 CC-07EvidenceThe CC MAY include references to audit-able evidence (eg instrument recordings, satellite images, etc) to support the assessment.
 If so then the hash of the evidence file-set SHOULD be included (so that an auditor can be sure that the evidence data has not changed).
-The evidence data MAY be encrypted with decryption keys provided on requestAttestation.auditableEvidence
+The evidence data MAY be encrypted with decryption keys provided on requestConformityAttestation.auditableEvidence

 Logical Model